 The top-secret sign has been underway for weeks now.
 Mayor Rubio is taking a pass on the upcoming election.
 He’s served the community for decades, including on this ballfield, but now he’s winding down his service, on his terms.
-He has health challenges.

-People tell me what a commanding force he was, and while it’s not hard to believe, I’ve only seen the gentle and reflective Ralph.
+People tell me what a commanding force he was, and while it’s not hard to believe, I’ve only seen the kindly, reflective Ralph.
 Confronting mortality in any honest way tends to lead good people to even more thoughtful behavior.
 That’s what I’ve seen, keeping quiet and sitting next to him for three years on the Council dais.
 Politics is toxic these days across the nation.
 The local level stuff is mostly personal and because you can’t really talk to Congress but you can show up at city halls everywhere, the front-lines of democracy aren’t for the squeamish.

 From my vantage point, Ralph has manned the post honorably; never less than a gentleman in my presence.
 You can disagree with some choices he’s made or find some moment to criticize in a meeting that lasted into the next day.
 But I’ll tell you.
 I’ve sat next to him while he’s suppressing pain for the greater good of the community, and he’s not complained once.
 Vote for who you vote for.
 I don’t do politics.

 I do do woodworking.
 And baseball.
 So does Ralph.
 So when someone suggested we name a street or building for him, I appreciated the thought, but had another thought.
 Let’s name a ballfield for him.
-There ain’t nuthin cooler than that, if you love the national pastime.
+There ain’t nothing cooler than that, if you love the national pastime.
 This one is just a few doors down from home.

-So when the Cubs came to visit the Giants and the Mayor suggested we go, there was no stopping us.
-Certainly not that distracted woman in the SUV that nearly killed me.
+So when the Cubs came to visit the Giants and Mayor Rubio suggested we go, there was no stopping us.
+Certainly not that distracted woman in the SUV who nearly killed me.
 I crutched my way into the handicapped seats and Ralph and I were anything but Mayor and City Manager.
 We were ballplayers, fathers, coaches.
 He had his team and I had mine and his boys won that day.
-We were boys too, for just a few hours.
+We were boys too, at least for a few hours.
 The game does that to you.
 It transports you back to a time when there weren’t girls or bosses or politics or mortgages or health issues.
 There weren’t any problems other than figuring out what the next pitch might be, and taking your best shot.

 I brought my mitt with me to the orphanage all those years ago, and carved out some sense of comfort, and hope, in that lumpy outfield.
 I was either on the ball diamond or in the woodshop back then, and it’s not lost on me that I still find comfort on ball fields or in woodshops, decades later.
 The "woodshop" lately was the back room of Seaside Creates, where the top-secret sign was crafted on nights and weekends.
 The PW or Fire guys would flip the thousand pounds of cedar and redwood for me as the double-sided sign went from slab to the largest thank you note I’ve ever written.
 Thanks for the help, gentlemen.

-The Facetime feed finally goes live and it’s showtime.
+The Facetime feed finally goes live and it’s Showtime!
 The Gators do great.
 The Mayor’s surprised.
 Coach Dave calls the boys back to practice.
 The PW guys secure the site where the Mission Impossible concrete is still curing.
 The sun sinks into the Pacific, setting on a happy Seaside Thursday.
 Life moves on.

 Decades from now, there will be memories made at Rubio Field.
 There will be double-plays, home-runs, and victories.
 There will be seed-spitting, ice-cream and dugout jokes.
 There will be nervous moms, boastful dads, doting grandparents and impatient little brothers and sisters.
 There will be errors, and losses, and hugs no matter what.
 There will be hope and joy and heartbreak and all the life lessons that round ball, round stick delivers.
 Most importantly, there will be family and community, and a name on a sign ... that stood for both.